Counterfactual Explanations and Algorithmic Recourses for Machine Learning: A Review: Methodology

+We collected a set of \papers papers.
+This section provides the exact procedure used to arrive at this set of papers.
+For the first version of this survey paper, we had started from a seed set of papers recommended by other people~\cite{mahajan_preserving_2020,mothilal_explaining_2020,ramakrishnan_synthesizing_2019,Ustun19:Actionable,wachter_counterfactual_2017}, followed by snowballing their references.
+For this updated (second) version of the paper, we collected papers that cited the first paper that proposed CFEs for ML, i.e., \citet{wachter_counterfactual_2017} and the first version of this CFE survey paper~\citep{first-version-cfesurvey}.

-For an even complete search, we searched for "counterfactual explanations", "recourse", and "inverse classification" on two popular search engines for scholarly articles, Semantic Scholar and Google scholar.
-On both the search engines, we looked for papers published in the last five years.
-This is a sensible time-frame since the paper that started the discussion of counterfactual explanations in the context of machine learning (specifically for tabular data) was published in 2017~\citep{wachter_counterfactual_2017}.
-We collect papers that were published before 31st July 2020.
+For an even complete search, we searched for ``counterfactual explanations'', ``recourse'', and ``inverse classification'' on two popular search engines for scholarly articles, Semantic Scholar and Google scholar.
+We looked for papers published in the last five years on both search engines.
+This is a reasonable time frame since the paper that started the discussion of counterfactual explanations in the context of machine learning (specifically for tabular data) was published in 2017~\citep{wachter_counterfactual_2017}.
+We collect papers that were published before 31st May 2022.
 The papers we collected were published at conferences like KDD, IJCAI, FAccT, AAAI, WWW, NeurIPS, WHI, or uploaded to Arxiv.